 You know how that proverb ends, right?

 If not, here you go: The teacher appears.

 Tom was ready, plain and simple.
 He made a conscious decision to do this franchise thing right.
 He didn’t want to only depend on himself to make this big decision…potentially a $250,000 decision.

-I’ve been walking him through my franchise discovery and research process for the past 4 weeks now, and Tom is getting really close to making a decision on a franchise.
+Since he signed up for more time with me, I’ve been walking him through my franchise discovery and research process for the past 4 weeks.
+Tom is getting really close to making a decision on a franchise to own.